-Title VII prohibits discrimination on the basis of a person’s religion, religious practice, or religious observances.
-Title VII requires that a person’s religion, religious practice, or religious observances must be reasonably accommodated by the employer unless the employer proves the reasonable accommodation cannot be accomplished without imposing an undue hardship on the employer.
+- Employers are required to reasonably accommodate an individual’s religion, religious practice, or religious observances unless the employer proves the reasonable accommodation cannot be accomplished without imposing an undue hardship on the employer.

-Murray Law welcomes the opportunity to provide provides legal counsel to employees and employers addressing the issue of employment discrimination.
+Murray Law welcomes the opportunity to provide provides counsel and representation to employees and employers addressing the issue of employment discrimination.
 Please call Steven Murray at 720-600-6642.